frankshearar/Home/[Spec]-Managing-dependency-package-assets.md

 ### Nuspec

 Content v2 is turned off for transitive dependencies by default.
 Packages must opt in to allowing content to flow up from dependency packages.
-By specifying All as the include flag *contentFiles* will be turned on.
+By specifying *all* as the include flag *contentFiles* will be turned on.
 ```xml
 <dependencies>
   <group>